 - Use of an interdisciplinary approach to scholarship or creative activity

 - Good standing in the applicant’s academic program

 - Contribution of the project to the applicant’s professional development

 - Balance and breadth of disciplines represented by recipients

-- Complete the IRWG Graduate Funding Online Application (available Fall 2017) and submit it along with additional documents:
+- Complete the IRWG Graduate Funding Online Application (below) and submit it along with additional documents:

 - Statement of how your project fits into your graduate career and professional development

 - Project Title